 What about the build up to the 2022 World Cup?

-So, what happens between now and the start of the World Cup in November, aside from those play-offs?
+So, what happens between now and the start of the World Cup in November?

 Well, unusually, there will be a competitive lead-in to the tournament for England and the other European qualifiers.

-England have been drawn in a group with Italy, Germany and Hungary - for full details check out our tournament guide.
+England are battling Italy, Germany and Hungary for a place in the Nations League finals - for full details check out our tournament guide.

 Usually teams would play one or two friendlies in the lead-in to the World Cup finals but the date change allows little time for those this time around.